geodesign/django-raster/docs/index.rst

 Django Raster
 =============

-**Currently under construction**

-django-raster provides raster data integration for Django projects with a PostGIS database backend.
+django-raster provides raster data functionality for Django projects with a PostGIS database backend.
 It is based on the Django internal raster data type `RasterField`__ and GDAL bindings through `GDALRaster`__.